asaikali/modern-spring-on-kubernetes/aot/quotes-native/README.md

 * test the app using a browser `http://localhost:8080/`

 **Build and test the Containerized Native Java Application**
-* build the Native Java app and containerize with buildpacks `./gradlew bootBuildImage -Pnative --imageName quotes-native-maven:aot -Pnative`
+* build the Native Java app and containerize with buildpacks `./mvnw spring-boot:build-image -Dspring-boot:build-image.imageName=quotes-native-maven:aot -Pnative`
 * **[alternatively]** you can download a pre-built Docker container `docker pull ghcr.io/ddobrin/quotes-native-maven:aot`
 * check the size of the container `docker images | grep quotes*`.
 Observe the significantly smaller size of the `quotes-native-maven:aot` container
 * `dive` into the container to observe that only the native image has been added `dive quotes-native-maven:aot`